Are you looking for surf, sand and sun? Here are a few of Vancouver Island’s best beaches to explore.

 Location: Qualicum Beach

 This “secret beach” is favoured by Qualicum Beach locals.
-I recently discovered this beautiful beach, but it has quickly become a favourite.
+I recently discovered this beautiful beach, and it has quickly become my personal favourite.
 With its vast sandy shoreline, the quietness of Yambury Beach offers a great spot to relax and enjoy your surroundings.
 I’ve been told that it’s also a spectacular spot to view the sunset.

-You will find this beach of off Yambury Road (off Hwy 19A) in the Eaglecrest neighbourhood.
+You will find this beach off Yambury Road (off Hwy 19A) in the Eaglecrest neighbourhood.
 There is quite a large parking area off of Yambury.
-A few more spots can be found a bit further down the highway at the end of Seacrest Place.
+A few more spots can be found further down the highway at the end of Seacrest Place.

 Parksville Beach is one of Vancouver Island's best beaches.
 Vancouver Island View